A tutorial with all the details…

 Work your way along each side and repeat the folding at the corners until you reach the place where you started.
 Secure your stitching with a few reverse stitches and then remove the quilt from the machine, trim your threads.

-By sewing carefully and not rushing you can stitch the binding down even using a contrasting thread colour.
+By sewing carefully and not rushing you can stitch the binding down even using a contrasting thread colour on top.
+I had white areas to sew over and the quilt is also quilted in white, hence I used white thread in the top for sewing down the binding also.

 Hand Stitching the Binding